A Litigant's Primer to Divorce Litigation, Abridged

 Lesley Renee Adams, Attorney at Law

-Divorce, Family Lawyer, Family Law Attorneys
+Divorce, Family Law Attorneys

 1. Reflect, Meditate, Pray: Whether you are a person of faith, describe yourself as a spiritual person or an agnostic, your marriage was contemplated before you entered it, even if you and your spouse eloped.
 The same thought process you used to think about entering your marriage is what you should use to determine the end of your marriage.